-During the spring and early summer 2020, our Horticulture and Learning teams are putting together weekly videos that give tips on what you can be doing at home to grow your own plants, support the wildlife in your garden and fun crafts and activities you can do with children.
+During the spring and early summer 2020, our Horticulture and Learning teams created weekly videos to give tips on growing your own plants at home and supporting the wildlife in your garden.
 To find out more, please visit the Gardening Club.

 While the Garden was closed, we posted ‘BitesizeBotanics’ – short videos and pictures of the springtime beauty in the Garden on our social media channels.
 These are all gathered together on our website here and also on our YouTube channel.

-Our Learning team is posting loads of brilliant family activities to do at home or while out for a walk that are great fun and also explore the world of nature and gardening.
+Our Learning team has posted loads of brilliant family activities to do at home or while out for a walk that are great fun and also explore the world of nature and gardening.